-211. Whoever unlawfully does any act, or omits to do any act which it is his duty Other negligent acts to do, not being an act or omission specified in section 210, by which act or omission harm is caused to any person, is guilty of an offence and liable to a fine of two thousand dollars and to imprisonment for two years.
+211. A person who unlawfully does any act, or omits to do any act which it is his duty to do, not being an act or omission specified in section 210, by which act or omission harm is caused to any person, commits an offence and is liable to a fine of two thousand dollars and to imprisonment for two years.